 Naltrexone can moderate drinking by blocking pleasure receptors in the brain.
 Although they are excellent treatments, these two drugs don’t work for everyone.
 Taking Naltrexone before drinking can stop your enjoyment of it.

 Overall, Antabuse shows better results for those with severe alcohol misuse disorder.
 If you are looking for complete abstinence, it gives you the best chance.

 Considering the current thinking on alcohol addiction, cutting down doesn’t work long term.
 Abstinence should be the goal of those with an addiction.

 Who Shouldn’t Take Disulfiram?

-- If you want to cut down on drinking.
+- Want to cut down on drinking?
 Any alcohol will cause a severe reaction

 - Cannot stop drinking for at least 12 hours before treatment